agustinacassi/agustinacassi/README.md

 I consider that technology is the right path to improve people’s lives, that’s the reason why I decided to change my professional career.
 I'm pasionate about Web 3.0 and Blockchain Technology.
 I believe in the potential of this technology and the ecosistem to change social paradigms and design efficient solutions.

 I have everything you need to enhance your project: passion for innovation, ideals, energy and an inexhaustible curiosity that I feed every day learning new things in many online platforms.
 Having a method to accomplish all purposes is what defines me: I thruly believe in the value of designing a plan to achieve every goal.
 That's why I am Notion enthusiast.
+From time to time I create content in my Medium Blog.

 I want to work in a team, to investigate and contribute with proposals that pushes the team forward, and to continue developing my technical and soft skills.